One Thousand Cranes Can Be Wrong

 Taking on the demeanour of an impartial spectator at a boxing match, Effie stepped back to embrace the whole scene.
 She was more open-minded now, wanted to hear him out.
 She was hedging her bets: let the best man win, like.
 At one point — a couple of cheeky jabs followed by a cracking right cross — she even started seeing his, which he put across so eloquently, so forcefully.
 After all, he was only being fair.
 Firm but fair.
 So fair and so firm.
 Hard, really hard.
 With her arms folded across her ample bosom, she looked down upon me, sighing and shaking her head, as if she thought, on reflection, that a good lesson would indeed do me the world of good.
 She was bowing to the inevitable, submitting to a superior force and was silently urging me to do likewise, to let go.
 All resistance was futile: I had this coming all along and now it had come, and that was that.
 It was in the order of things to put things in order.
 It felt right; it even felt good, so good.
 Hard, so hard.
 The wicked gleam in her eye proved that she was now baying for blood.
 Baying, obeying some primitive urge.
 Harder, really harder.

 After an uppercut and a left hook had left me on my knees again, begging for mercy, he slipped his jacket back on and bitch-slapped me to the ground.
 Blinking through the streaming blood, I caught a glimpse of my wife’s expensive black panties as she stepped over me to join him.
-They walked away hand in hand.
+They walked off hand in hand into the sunset.

 [This story appeared in Everyday Genius on 28 October 2009.
 It was commissioned by Lee Rourke (who curated the site throughout October 09).
 The final version (above) features in New Cross-Fucked Musings on a Manic Reality (Dog Horn Press), an anthology edited by Tom Bradley and published in December 2010.]